developmentAC/infomaid/README.md

 ## Setting Up the Project

 We will use Poetry to manage the virtual environment for the project.
 Use `install` to download all the necessary packages for your project.
+Note, if you are having trouble installing your project with the below commands using poetry, there are two pyproject files included.
+The active file, `pyptoject.toml` has been created using Poetry v2.0.1.

+If you have not yet updated your Poetry software, then you could perhaps try using the former pyproject file, `pyproject__poetryBeforeVersion2`.
+To use this `.toml` file with this project, you will have to rename `pyproject__poetryBeforeVersion2` to `pyproject.toml`.
+Note: this will mean that you will also have to rename the original `pyproject.toml` file at the same time if you are to prevent this file from being overwritten.

 ``` bash
 poetry install